vuejs/vue-cli/docs/config.md

   // where to output built files
   outputDir: 'dist',

+  // where to put static assets (js/css/img/font/...)
+  assetsDir: '',

   // whether to use eslint-loader for lint on save.
   // valid values: true | false | 'error'
   // when set to 'error', lint errors will cause compilation to fail.